openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_PyTorch.md

 (Experimental) Converting a PyTorch model with PyTorch Frontend
 ###############################################################

-Example of PyTorch model converting:
+Example of PyTorch model conversion:

 .. code-block:: python